playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 > Note that `console.log` and `print` are functions in JavaScript and Python respectively, used to log values for the user to see on screen.

+So, as we already mentioned in the beginning of this article, we can see that the thought process is in fact the same whether we use pseudo-code, JavaScript or Python (as is the case with so many other programming languages).

-Of course there’s a lot more to programming languages than these steps, but this will hopefully give you an idea on how they work in general, and how you can break down any process before you actually write in in JavaScript or Python or any other language you may get into as you go further into coding.
+Of course there’s a lot more to programming languages than these steps, especially considering what we've talked about in the "Functions" section.
+But this will hopefully give you an idea on how they work in general, and how you can break down any process before you actually write in in JavaScript or Python or any other language you may get into as you go further into coding.

 # Conclusion

 Algorithms are not an alien concept to anyone, since each of us tends to follow different sets of steps to achieve the different tasks we run into everyday, and in this article we covered how to break down any task into very small steps and how that concept is exactly how a computer runs programs.
-We’ve also seen how different programs can be written in many different ways, and that there's no correlation whatsoever between how long the code is and how performant it is.
+And despite the many different ways a program can be written, there's no correlation whatsoever between how long the code is and how performant it is, because as we've seen, an algorithm can be made of multiple instructions that could require either small operations (like addition or subtraction) or complex functions (made up of multiple small operations).
-Those basics, along with the sneak peek we had into actual programming languages, will hopefully serve as a good base for the coding splendor up ahead!
-And If you have any questions at all, make sure you drop a comment or [join our discord community](https://discord.gg/FMcvc6T).
+Those basics, along with the sneak peek we had into actual programming languages, will hopefully serve as a good base for what's up ahead!
+But If you have any questions at all, make sure you drop a comment below, or [join our discord community](https://discord.gg/FMcvc6T).